You are here

 Information about what to expect as a child transitions into adult services.

-A young person begins their transition into adult services from year 9 (age 14).
-At this point, a Transitions Assessment will be requested to understand the needs of the young person once they turn 18.
-This is required under the Care Act 2015 to ensure continuity of services and care during transition.
+A young person can begin their transition into adult services, as part of the preparing for adulthood journey, from year 9 (age 14).
+A Transitions Assessment can be requested to understand the needs of anyone over the age of 14.
+This is called a Child Assessment under the Care Act 2014.

 What is a Transitions Assessment?